MitchMcQuinn/graphie/readme.md

 3. Set up the Neo4j database with your workflow

 ### Starting the Application
-Run the Flask application:
+Run the setup script:
 ```
-python app.py
+./setup.sh
 ```
-The web interface will be available at http://localhost:5000
+The web interface will be available at http://localhost:5001

 ## Extending Functionality